fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 curl -fsSL https://get.docker.com | sh
 ```

-We'll use Docker Compose to run the reverse proxy container.
+We'll use `docker compose` to run the reverse proxy container.

 1. Create the data directory for the reverse proxy and change into it with `mkdir ~/nginxproxy && cd ~/nginxproxy` (This assumes you're using the default `ubuntu` user.)

-2. Create the compose file with `touch compose.yml` and edit it with `nano compose.yml`, copy & paste these contents into it:
+2. Create the compose file with `touch compose.yaml` and edit it with `nano compose.yaml`, copy & paste these contents into it:

 ```yaml
 services: